dharageshcareer/agentsuites_cal/README.md

 ### 5. Configure Environment Variables

-Create a `.env` file in the project root directory.
+Create a `.env` file in the project backendcdirectory.
 This file will store your sensitive credentials and configuration, and it should not be committed to version control.

 ```env
 GOOGLE_API_KEY="your_google_api_key_here"